-It seems to happen to everyone at one time or another.
-You go to fire up the hose and, "Oh, man!!", there you are, backing up from a spray of water that was not expected.
-You may also wonder why your water bill is higher than the neighbors and higher than last month.
-One place to check is your hose bibb.
+It happens to everyone at one time or another.
+You go to fire up the hose and, "Oh, man!"
+There you are, backing away from an unexpected spray of water.
+You may also wonder why your water bill is higher than the neighbor's or higher than last month.
+One place to check is your hose bibb (the outdoor faucet that's treaded to connect to a hose).
 That's right; they call it a hose bibb.
-Hmmm?

 I have been a plumber since 1982.
-I guess that's almost 30 years.
+30 years!
 My, how time flies when you're having fun.
-I have fixed a few "hose bibbs" so far in my lifetime and do know that the problem can normally be fixed without expensive tools or paying a plumber.
-I will do my best to help explain how to do it yourself, without a lot of time or money.
+I have fixed a few hose bibbs in my lifetime and know that the problem can normally be fixed without expensive tools or a plumber.
+I will do my best to help explain how to do it yourself without a lot of time or money.

 Leaky Packing Nut